UniversalDependencies/UD_Tamil-TTB/README.md

 * 2019-05-15 v2.4
   * Fixed some annotation errors in the original treebank, re-run the conversion.
-  * Dative objects are now treated as oblique arguments.
+  * Dative and instrumental objects are now treated as oblique arguments.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Tamil to UD_Tamil-TTB.
   * Added enhanced representation of dependencies propagated across coordination.